puddalt/Lesbianism-Brainwashing-mod-rimworld/README.md

 | Turkish | `Turkish` | ⬜ Not started | ~ | ~ |
 | Ukrainian | `Ukrainian` | ⬜ Not started | ~ | ~ |

 > ⚠️ **Confidence note:** Only the **English** and **Japanese (original)** translations are confirmed accurate by the maintainers.
 All other languages marked "Complete, unreviewed" were produced with DeepL assistance and have **not** been verified by a fluent speaker.
 They may contain awkward phrasing or outright errors — please treat them as a draft, not a finished translation.
-If you're fluent in one of these languages, review/corrections are very welcome via PR.
+If you're fluent in one of these languages, review/corrections are very welcome via a push request.

 Want to add a language not listed here?
-Open a PR — the list will grow with contributions.
+Open a push request — the list will grow with contributions.

 > **Note:** Some translations in this fork were produced with the assistance of [DeepL](https://www.deepl.com/) and may not have been fully human-reviewed yet.
-See the status table above and individual PRs for details on which languages have been reviewed by a fluent speaker versus machine-assisted only.
+See the status table above and individual push requests for details on which languages have been reviewed by a fluent speaker versus machine-assisted only.

 ---